 Are you noticing certain patterns with your productivity issues?
 Perhaps delays tend to happen at a certain point in every project.
 You may also notice that productivity is consistently low among people performing specific roles.
 In that case, you may not have a personnel problem.

-David Jones, a content strategist at Trust my Paper puts it succinctly.
-“It may be that the person is working within the confines of workflows that are no longer serving any useful purpose.
+Content strategist, David Jones, puts it succinctly: “It may be that the person is working within the confines of workflows that are no longer serving any useful purpose.
 Identify where productivity is suffering, then take a closer look at the related workflows and documented processes.”

-It's good practice to include the following in your digital assets library and knowledgebase:
+Include the following in your digital assets library and knowledge base:

 - Editorial Workflows